speedcom/speedcom.github.io/about.md

 I'm Mateusz and welcome on my homepage.
 So as you can probably deduct from this blog I'm a Software Enginner having a real passition to it.

-Heare are the bunch of links you can get to know better my person:
+Here are the bunch of links you can get to know better my person:

 * [Github](https://github.com/speedcom)
 * [Twitter](https://twitter.com/mcmaciaszek)